daditsan/vim-config/README.md

 *My personal Vim configuration.
 Feel free to use.
-This is the most beginner friendly setup i found so far.
-Tested in MacOS Built-in Terminal with its default setup.*
+This is the most beginner friendly setup i found so far.* </br>
+Tested in:
+- MacOS Sequoia (15.4.1), MacOS Default/Built-in Terminal with its factory setup.
+- Arch Linux, Alacritty Terminal Emulator + Tmux + zsh Shell.

 ___